pacific-2020/pacific/README.md

 ```

 2. $input_summary.txt
-A csv file which summarises the number of predicted reads for each class and their predicted proportions (%)both in the entire dataset, as well as in predicted reads with a score above 0.95.
+A text file which summarises the number of predicted reads for each class and their predicted proportions (%)both in the entire dataset, as well as in predicted reads with a score above 0.95.
 This is the same information that is provided as output in the terminal when PACIFIC is run.

 ## Test and model data